learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

     Training Accuracy: 1.0	Testing Accuracy: 0.74

-## Grid Search on the Baseline Classifier
+## Grid search on the baseline classifier

-To produce a more robust baseline to compare against, let's see how much performance you can squeeze out of an initial model.
-To do that, you could run a grid search to find optimal hyperparameters for the model.
+To produce a more robust baseline to compare against, let's see how much performance you can squeeze by performing a grid search to find optimal hyperparameters for the model.
 It's also worth timing the duration of training such a model, as PCA will drastically decrease training time, and it's interesting to observe this performance gain.

 > **Warning**: ⏰ It's not recommended to run the cell below.
 (Doing so is apt to take well over an hour, depending on the particular specs of your machine.)